DeepBlackHole/Auto-Decline-Cookies/README.md

 Click on them if found

-Repeat check every 1 second for 15 seconds
+Repeat and check every 15 seconds